Respiratory Therapy Application

 - COMM-111 (Public Speaking) or COMM-113 (Interpersonal Communication) with a grade of "C" or better.
 This requirement is highly desirable.

 *Prerequisite and Support courses may be "In Progress" at the time of application.
 These courses must be completed no later than the end of the Spring Semester during the year of application.
 Your coursework may require a substitution waiver and this must be included in your Respiratory Therapy application packet when you turn it in.
-Please click the following link for information regarding this process: substitution waiver form.
+Please click here to find out more information regarding this process: substitution waiver.

 Contact the Respiratory Therapist Program